dfinnis/Darkly/README.md

 ### Hack

-Find 14 different exploitable breaches in the website.
-Each breach should show a *flag*, proving success.
+Find 14 different exploitable breaches, each breach should show a *flag* proving success.

 ## 14 Breaches